Jack Nelson (journalist)

-John Howard "Jack" Nelson (October 11, 1929 – October 21, 2009) was an American journalist.
+John Howard Nelson (October 11, 1929 – October 21, 2009) was an American journalist.
 He was praised for his coverage of the Watergate scandal, in particular, and he was described by New York Times editor Gene Roberts as "one of the most effective reporters in the civil rights era."

 He won a Pulitzer Prize in 1960.

 Youth

 Nelson was born in Talladega, Alabama.
 His father ran a fruit store during the Great Depression.
 Nelson moved with his family to Georgia and eventually to Biloxi, Mississippi, where he graduated from Notre Dame High School in 1947.

 Early career

 After graduating from high school Nelson began his journalism career with the Biloxi Daily Herald.
 There he earned the nickname 'Scoop' for his aggressive reporting.
 He then worked for the U.S. Army writing press releases before taking a job with the Atlanta Journal-Constitution in 1952.
 He won the Pulitzer for local reporting under deadline in 1960, citing "the excellent reporting in his series of articles on mental institutions in Georgia."